 |

-it’s also fairly easy to sift through this table by hand and remove all answers that are geographic locations:
+it’s also fairly easy to sift through the first rows of this table by hand and remove all answers that are geographic locations:

 |